Wiolala/Contact-list/README.md

 # Contact-list
-To run a program write in console -> npm install -> npm start You can use expo app on your phone,
+To run a program write in console -> 'npm install' -> 'npm start' /n You can use expo app on your phone